Buen Retiro Park Walking Tour, Madrid

 10) Palacio de Velazquez (Velazquez Palace)

-Designed by Ricardo Velázquez Bosco, this architectural marvel was built between 1881-83 for the National Exhibition of Mining, Metallurgical Arts, Ceramics, Glassware, and Mineral Waters.
-It stands today as the sole remaining structure from the exhibition.
+Designed by architect Ricardo Velázquez Bosco, this marvel was constructed between 1881 and 1883 for the National Exhibition of Mining, Metallurgical Arts, Ceramics, Glassware, and Mineral Waters.
+Today, it’s the only surviving structure from that event—an elegant reminder of a moment when industrial innovation met artistic ambition.

 11) Jardines de Cecilio Rodriguez (Cecilio Rodriguez Gardens)